GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 - [Simple Cross-Domain Identity Management (SCIM)](https://datatracker.ietf.org/doc/rfc7642/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - a suite of specifications that provides a [protocol](https://datatracker.ietf.org/doc/rfc7644/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [core schema](https://datatracker.ietf.org/doc/rfc7643/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} for enabling identity management functions across domains.
 SCIM is typically referred to as a "provisioning API".
 - Subscriber - a party who has received a credential or authenticator from a Credential Service Provider.
 - System of Records(SOR) - a collection of records that contain information about individuals and are under the control of an agency.
 The records can be retrieved by the individual’s name or by an identifying number, symbol, or other identifier.
-- System of Records Notice (SORN) - in [OMB Circular A-108](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/circulars/A108/omb_circular_a-108.pdf), a SORN is an agency-published notice in the Federal Register that identifies a specific system of records, the purpose(s) of the system, the authority for maintenance of the records, the categories of records maintained in the system, the categories of individuals about whom records are maintained, the routine uses to which the records are subject, and additional details about the system as required in the [Privacy Act of 1974, 5 U.S.C.
+- System of Records Notice (SORN) - in [OMB Circular A-108](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/circulars/A108/omb_circular_a-108.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, a SORN is an agency-published notice in the Federal Register that identifies a specific system of records, the purpose(s) of the system, the authority for maintenance of the records, the categories of records maintained in the system, the categories of individuals about whom records are maintained, the routine uses to which the records are subject, and additional details about the system as required in the [Privacy Act of 1974, 5 U.S.C.
 552a](https://www.govinfo.gov/content/pkg/USCODE-2023-title5/pdf/USCODE-2023-title5-partI-chap5-subchapII-sec552a.pdf), as amended.
 - [TRUST (CDM)](https://www.cisa.gov/sites/default/files/2023-08/CDM_Tech%20Volume2_v2.5.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 The CDM TRUST (manage trust in people granted access) capability reduces the probability of loss in availability, integrity, and confidentiality of data by ensuring that only properly vetted users are given access to credentials and systems commensurate with their role.
 This includes elevated privileges and special security roles.
 The vetted trust level is properly monitored and renewed, per agency policies and applicable statutes.
 - [Vetting](https://www.federalregister.gov/documents/2017/01/23/2017-01623/amending-the-civil-service-rules-executive-order-13488-and-executive-order-13467-to-modernize-the){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The process by which covered individuals undergo investigation, evaluation, and adjudication of whether they are, and remain over time, suitable or fit for federal employment.
 This includes eligibility to occupy a sensitive position, access to classified information, serve as a non-appropriated fund employee or a contractor, serve in the military, or be authorized to be issued a federal identity credential.
 This ensures individuals continue to meet the applicable standards for the position for which they were favorably adjudicated.